Security is leadership work

 • What is the top current exposure by business impact.

-• What actions closed risk.
-What actions slipped.
+• What actions closed risk, and what actions slipped.

 • Where ownership is unclear or contested.